nikiforov-alexander/pt8-ecommerce-cart/README.md

     product quantity that exceeds its amount in stock.
     Include unit tests to verify that flash messages work correctly.
     <hr>
+* [7.] (#task-7)
+    Enhancement:
+    Detect when a product’s detail view is requested, but the id requested isn’t found in the database.
+    The rendered view should display a message saying that the product wasn’t found.

 <!--Links-->
 <!-- settings files -->